ilkkamtk/web-ohjelmoinnin-perusteet/tools_pt1.md

    - Does your project use TypeScript? **No**
    - Where does your code run? **Browser**

-6. You should have new file `eslint.config.mjs` which has the basic configuration for ESLint.
+6. You should have new file `eslint.config.js` which has the basic configuration for ESLint.
-7. Write `.editorconfig` and `.prettierrc.js` files according to the examples earlier in this page.
+7. Write `.editorconfig` and `.prettierrc.mjs` files according to the examples earlier in this page.
 8. Open the settings in Visual Studio Code by clicking on "File" -> "Preferences" -> "Settings" or using the shortcut Ctrl + ,.
 9. In the search bar, type "Format On Save" and check the box to enable it.
 This ensures that your code will be automatically formatted when you save the file.
    - If you are using Webstorm, enable ESLint in your WebStrom project